Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/INSECURE_TLS_VALIDATION/description.md

 - **Self-Signed Certificates:** A self-signed certificate is a certificate that has been signed by the same entity that issued the certificate.
 Since there is no independent third party to verify the certificate's authenticity, a client that trusts a self-signed certificate could be vulnerable to a man-in-the-middle attack.

 - **Wrong-Host Certificates:** A certificate is issued for a specific domain name or IP address.
-If a client connects to a server with a certificate that does not match the host name or IP address, the client could be vulnerable to a man-in-the-middle attack.
+If a client connects to a server with a certificate that does not match the hostname or IP address, the client could be vulnerable to a man-in-the-middle attack.

 - **Untrusted Root Certificates:** A root certificate is the top-level certificate in a certificate chain, and it is used to validate the authenticity of all certificates in the chain.
-If a client does not trust the root certificate used by the server, it may accept a fraudulent certificate that has been signed by a different, untrusted root certificate.
+If a client does not trust the root certificate used by the server, it may accept a fraudulent certificate that a different, untrusted root certificate has signed.

 - **Revoked Certificates:** A certificate can be revoked if it has been compromised or is no longer considered trustworthy.
 A client that does not check the certificate's revocation status could accept a revoked certificate, which could be used to perform a man-in-the-middle attack.